 At a glance, concrete and asphalt have similar properties, but concrete is comparatively durable.
 Depending on climate and use, you can expect your concrete driveway to last 50% to 100% longer than asphalt.
 Concrete is also slightly more DIY-friendly, though professional installation is still ideal for most homeowners.

 Concrete requires less year-to-year maintenance.
 Sealing is recommended shortly after installation, but other than that, upkeep involves little more than washing.
 Heavy use can lead to more serious problems, like cracking and breaking, especially where freezing and thawing is common.
 Replacing broken or damaged sections is an involved process that requires either power tools or lots of elbow grease.

 While rough concrete isn’t particularly attractive, more upscale options abound if you’re willing to pay for them.
-Ask your installer about color options, brushing, and other fancy add-ons that can boost your driveway’s curb appeal.
+This overview from Extreme Industrial Coatings is essential reading for homeowners considering anything other than the most basic concrete product.
+Remember to ask your installer about color options, brushing, and other fancy add-ons that can boost your driveway’s curb appeal.